et-mill/csc499/ReadMe.txt

-Elliot Miller - CSC 499 - Homework 1: Sort Names
+Elliot Miller - CSC 499 - Homework 2: Sort Names - Reversed
 ################################################

 A simple script to sort a list of names, first by their length, and then alphabetically.